23f2002498/tda-rag/README.md

 # TDS MAY 2025 Project 1

+---

+> ⚠️ **Disclaimer**:
+> This API is currently deployed on [Render.com](https://render.com), a platform that may temporarily suspend inactive services.
+As a result, the **first request after a period of inactivity may be slower** due to cold start.
+>
+> Please **send a test request once** to "wake up" the service before running extensive tests or integrations.
+If you encounter any issues initially, wait a few seconds and retry.
+Persistent issues should be reported for review.
+>
+> The service can also face downtime duriong maintenance.

+---

 FastAPI OCR + Embedding Q&A API Built with data sourced from IITM discourse and course pages

 This project is a lightweight FastAPI-based API that allows users to ask questions, optionally attach an image, and receive contextual answers using OCR and embedding-based retrieval.